Johnson & Johnson MedTech

 Key Result

-The task analysis identified a critical use-related risk: the circulatory nurse or scrub nurse accidentally removing the device's special feature due to unfamiliarity.
-This finding led to planning a Formative IFA (Information for Use) Study to improve the packaging instructions and reduce the likelihood of this use error.
+The task analysis surfaced a use-related risk rated at the highest severity level: a nurse accidentally removing the device's new feature due to unfamiliarity—an error that would reach the patient.
+The finding changed the program's plan, triggering a Formative IFA (Information for Use) Study to redesign the packaging instructions before the risk could reach the field.

 Additional Contributions